adrianofragomeni/MI-MM/README.md

 After training the model, you can find 2 different weigths in `data/models`:
 1) `model_best.pth.tar`: This file contains the weights of the model of the epoch with the lowest validation loss value.
 2) `checkpoint.pth.tar`: This file contains the weights of the model of the last epoch.

+### Testing
+You can evaluate the model and create the submission file by running `python testing.py`.
+This will evaluate the model using the default value `model_best.pth.tar`, but you can select `checkpoint.pth.tar` by running `python testing.py --best-model=checkpoint.pth.tar`.

+After testing, you can find the submission file in `outputs/test.pkl`.